jeffswartz/poctestnetwork/README.md

 1. Connect to an OpenTok session and publish a test stream to the session.

+   Note that the published test stream is visible to all clients in the session.
+If your app has other clients connected while you publish the test stream, to can prevent thems from subscribing to the test stream, you can add the name "test" to the published stream, and check the stream name when the stream is created in the session.

 2. Subscribe to your own test stream for a test period.

    During the test period, the video quality will stabilize, based on the available network connection quality.

-3. Collect the bandwidth and packet loss statistics using the Network Stats API (see below).
+3. Collect the bitrate and packet loss statistics using the Network Stats API (see below).

 4. Compare the network stats against thresholds (see below) to determine the outcome of the test.